The objective of the research was to discover the ontology of cultural evolution in general and cultural change as a specific aspect.

-Considering the functional concept of a culture, habits are the ultimate goal of a culturalization process.
+Considering the functional concept of culture, habits are the ultimate goal of a culturalization process.

-Habits are useful automatic behaviors which are put into action by the automatisms that are socially accepted to produce the necessary actions that confirm the usefulness of the habits.
+Habits are useful automatic behaviors that are put into action by the automatisms that are socially accepted to produce the necessary actions that confirm the usefulness of the habits.

 The change of habits is promoted by the change of ethics in a culture.
 Ethics change when they lose their functionality.
 Cultures evolve based on the evolution of their ethic.